huo-ju/hexo-zeronet-comments/README.md

 ### 3. Zeronet site configuration

-Copy `share/content.json` to  `data/users/` in your site’s directory.
+Copy `share/content.json` to  `data/users/` in your site's directory, and change the `address` to your site's address.

 Modify your site’s root content.json, add following code: